Tasmanian tree frog: Diet

-The Tasmanian tree frog eats various grasses and occasionally insects.
+The Tasmanian tree frog eats various insects.
 Despite sightings being common, the species' diet is poorly documented; as a result, not much is known about it.

 Breeding

 Breeding occurs mainly in spring and summer, but the species may breed opportunistically at any time of the year after heavy rain.
 From 70–120 eggs are laid in clusters attached to submerged vegetation.
 Tadpoles occur in stationary or slowly flowing water.
 The larval stage lasts for 7–8 months.